benswift/benswift.github.io/_posts/2023-02-02-academic-integrity-policy-re-chatgpt-and-generative-ai-tools.md

 Here in Australia Semester 1 is approaching and [ChatGPT](https://chat.openai.com) is, undoubtedly, _a thing_.
-From a practical perspective I think it's important to have some​ sort of policy written up for about ChatGPT and other generative AI tools in the classroom.
-[Everyone's doing it](https://twitter.com/dbkahn/status/1616494433587040257).
-If you don't have an explicit policy you'll be making it up as you go along (because it _will_ come up this Semester) and [policy on the run is policy underdone](https://www.youtube.com/watch?v=7XeQin9abx4).
+From a practical perspective it's important to have some​ sort of policy about about ChatGPT and other generative AI tools in the classroom ([everyone's doing it](https://twitter.com/dbkahn/status/1616494433587040257)).
+If you don't have an explicit policy you'll end up making your policy up as you go along (because it _will_ come up) and [policy on the run is policy underdone](https://www.youtube.com/watch?v=7XeQin9abx4).

-{:.hl-para}

-At this stage these are just my own personal thoughts as a teaching academic;
-I'm not wearing my [Associate Director (Education)](https://cybernetics.anu.edu.au/people/ben-swift/) hat here, and this isn't an official (or unofficial) ANU School of Cybernetics policy.
-If you're also putting together a policy for your classroom, then questions/comments/suggesions are welcome---do [get in touch](mailto:ben.swift@anu.edu.au).

 In terms of the opportunities to incorporate, explore and critique new tools in the classroom, I'm actually kindof excited.
 [I've written elsewhere about how